 - Refused or failed a pre-employment drug screening

 - Are on suspension due to work-related misconduct

 - Did not earn sufficient wages during their base period months

-Indiana Unemployment Compensation Benefits Denied after Initial Acceptance
+Learn About Indiana Unemployment Compensation Denials After Initial Acceptance

 In addition to having IN unemployment benefits denied during the initial application process, unemployment beneficiaries can be denied benefits even after they are approved for unemployment.

 Unemployment beneficiaries may be disqualified from receiving benefits if they:

 - Do not register with the EDD job matching service

 - Fail to visit their local WorkOne for an orientation and review of their work search efforts after their fourth week of benefits

 - Do not keep a record of their three weekly work searches and are not able to show a record of them when requested